Local government in India: 3 hierarchies of PRI panchayats

 The panchayati raj system is a three-tier system with elected bodies at the village, taluk and district levels.
 The modern system is based in part on traditional Panchayat governance, in part on the vision of Mahatma Gandhi and in part by the work of various committees to harmonize the highly centralized Indian governmental administration with a degree of local autonomy.
 The result was intended to create greater participation in local government by people and more effective implementation of rural development programs.
 Although, as of 2015, implementation in all of India is not complete, the intention is for there to be a gram panchayat for each village or group of villages, a tehsil level council, and a zilla panchayat at the district level.

+In India, the nomenclature of Panchayat Raj institutions varies across different states.
+At the village level, Panchayat Raj institutions are commonly referred to as gram panchayats in most states.
+These gram panchayats or village panchayats are responsible for the administration and governance of rural areas at the grassroots level.
+The block or tehsil level Panchayat Raj institutions are known by different names in different states.
+For instance, in some states, they are called block panchayats, while in others, they are referred to as panchayat samitis, panchayat unions and mandal parishads.
+The specific names may vary from state to state, but the purpose remains the same – to oversee the development and welfare activities at the block or tehsil level.
+The district level Panchayat Raj institutions are known by different names in different states, such as zilla panchayat, zilla parishad, district council and district panchayat.

 Functions of PRIs

 Defined in the Part IX of the Indian Constitution, these are responsible for the 29 subjects listed in the Eleventh Schedule including the "economic development, and strengthening social justice."